stevenshci/BDE-binge-drinking/README.md

 pip install -r requirements.txt
 ```

-For windows user:\\
+For windows user:\n
-Please ensure that you are using python 3.8 environment.\\
+Please ensure that you are using python 3.8 environment.\n
 Please make sure to change the path of requirement.txt during installation.
 ```
 pip install -r e:\\requirements.txt